-The doors should always be properly secured when the vehicle is moving.
 To secure the door, swing the door in until the latch and mating tab engage and lock.
-To release the door, lift on the outside latch handle.

-Power Steering (Limited)
+Power Steering

 This vehicle was produced with an Electronic Power Steering (EPS) system to reduce steering effort and driver fatigue over a broad range of operating conditions.